KikodaCode/kikoda-cdk-constructs/API.md

 Setup S3 bucket and Cloudfront distribution to allow CORS requests.

-Optionally specificy the allowed Origins with `corsAllowedOrigins`
+Optionally specify the allowed Origins with `corsAllowedOrigins`

 ---